randyj18/daytrace/README.md

 ## ✨ Key Features

 - 🎤 **Instant Voice Recognition** - Speech starts recording immediately after questions are read
-- 🗣️ **Smart Voice Commands** - Control navigation with "daytrace next", "daytrace skip", etc.
+- 🗣️ **Smart Voice Commands** - Control navigation with simple commands like "next", "skip", "repeat"
 - 🔔 **Audio Cues** - Pleasant ding sound indicates when speech recognition is ready
 - 🔒 **100% Private** - All data stays on your device, no external servers
 - 💾 **Import/Export** - Upload question sets and export your responses as JSON